About Lady of the Sea

 Community Health Needs Assessment

-Click here to view the 2020 Community Health Needs Assessment and Strategies & Action Plan conducted on behalf of Lady of the Sea General Hospital.
-This is a follow-up study to studies done in 2007, 2011, 2014, and 2017.
+Click here to view the 2023 Community Health Needs Assessment conducted on behalf of Lady of the Sea General Hospital.
+This is a follow-up study to studies done in 2007, 2011, 2014, 2017, and 2020.

 Administration